Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Getting-Started.md

 ### Post-Merge

 Once your pull request has been merged, you will be added to the list of contributors in the project.
-If there are any issues with your pull request, you will be notified and asked to fix the issues.

 ---